 The celebrated author of Anne of Green Gables and Emily of New Moon receives much-deserved additional consideration in L.M.
 Montgomery and Gender.
-Nineteen contributors take a variety of critical and theoretical positions, from historical analyses of the White Feather campaign and discussions of adoption to medical discourses of death and disease, explorations of Montgomery’s use of humour, and the author’s rewriting of masculinist traditions.
+Nineteen contributors take a variety of critical and theoretical positions, from historical analyses of the white-feather campaign and discussions of adoption to medical discourses of death and disease, explorations of Montgomery’s use of humour, and examinations of the author’s rewriting of masculinist traditions.